-With winter in full swing, and the pandemic crisis still unresolved, many restaurants are looking for new, creative ways to save money on energy expenses.
+With winter in full swing, many restaurants are looking for new and creative ways to save money on energy expenses.

 Your heating bills will increase with additional outdoor dining spaces, but the good new is, you can still cut your costs this season!

 At any time of year, an energy audit can help you identify places where you might be using too much energy, allowing you to cut back on your expenses.

 An effective energy audit will take a look at all the details of your restaurants, including: